5 Effective Ways To Help Your Salespeople Practice

 Use Second Nature to practice sales calls

-With our AI sales coach — Jenny — your salespeople can easily practice their sales calls.
-Your sales reps can work with Jenny whenever they want to practice every type of sales call – discovery, presentations, negotiation, and more.
+With our AI sales coach, your salespeople can easily practice their sales calls.
+Your sales reps can work with one of our role play personas whenever they want to practice every type of sales call – discovery, presentations, negotiation, and more.
 Practicing with Jenny helps them develop a sales approach for each of their sales prospects.

-With the practice calls recorded and analyzed automatically, your reps can use the call simulations with Jenny to improve on their own, allowing them to shine where it counts, on the actual sales call.
+With the practice calls recorded and analyzed automatically, your reps can use the role plays with Second Nature to improve on their own, allowing them to shine where it counts, on the actual sales call.

 Second Nature can also alert your sales rep’s manager to trouble areas so that they can work one-on-one with their salespeople to help them come up with the perfect sales pitches.